 Prepare Your Equipment

-If you already have a camera that you plan to take with you on safari, you want to make sure it’s in great working order before heading on safari.
+If you already have a camera that you plan to take with you on safari, you want to make sure it’s in great working order before you head off.
 This is especially the case if you have older gear or gear that gets a lot of use.

 Before you go, I recommend testing and cleaning the camera yourself to make sure it’s working.
-You’ll also want to make sure all the gear from your lenses to your camera straps are in good shape before your trip.
-Your trip is not a good time to learn about a preexisting scratch in your lens, a corrupted memory card, a fraying strap or a battery that doesn’t hold its charge!
+You’ll also want to make sure all the gear from your lenses to your camera straps are in good shape.
+Your trip is not a good time to learn about a preexisting scratch in your lens, a corrupted memory card, a fraying strap, or a battery that doesn’t hold its charge!

 You might also consider taking your camera to have a professional clean and check before your safari.
 Often you can do this at a local authorised dealer or repair shop for your camera brand, as they will have servicing options.
-Alternatively, your manufacturer might offer mail-in servicing options.
+Alternatively, your manufacturer might offer mail-in servicing.

 I try to get my cameras serviced every year or two, especially if I know I’ve been hard on them.
 As well as cleaning the sensor professionally, they check the camera over and make sure things like seals and screws are all in good working order.
 In my opinion this is well worth the investment, especially on high-end equipment.